 Eileen Mathiae (former student research assistant)

-Rebecca Schuhwerk (student research assistant)
+Rebecca Schuhwerk (former student research assistant)

 Own resources of the Department of Educational Psychology and the Department of Psychology at the University of Augsburg.